RobertCastagna/Quant_Trading/README.md

 # Quant Trading App
-> I developed a trading tool used to compete in the TMX Options trading contest hosted from September 18 to November 10, 2023.
+> I developed a browser and mobile-based trading tool used to compete in the TMX Options trading contest hosted from September 18 to November 10, 2023.
 Over the 8 weeks, I implemented and applied multiple indicator based trading strategies including RSI, MACD, gap trading methodologies.
 There were additions made to include a web-based backtesting tool, along with a simple correlation heatmap for mean reversion strategies.

 > Live demo [_here_](https://quanttrading.streamlit.app/)